SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 The further CCRI partner university websites are, the [host project web site at the University of Ottawa](http://www.ccri.uottawa.ca/), the [CCRI York University Centre] website(http://www.yorku.ca/ccri/index.html)

-Considering these various CCRI partner web sites above and their sometimes complicated architecture, perusing this page first is recommended for an overview of the range of available CCRI data resources from not just these websites, but other data repositories and platforms as well.
+Considering these various CCRI partner web sites (and their sometimes complicated architecture), perusing this page first is recommended to obtain an overview of the range of available CCRI data resources in order to zero in on the most relevant resources for your needs.
+Included in the CCRI resources on this page, are thosed which may be conveniently housed on alternate platforms such as data repositories.
 <br/><!-- equals 4 line breaks, 2 spaces at the end of line above -->

 ## Where to start?